Delight and liberty, the simple creed of childhood.~William Wordsworth

-- Includes 50 Montessori lesson activities for 0 to 24-month-olds, including un-toys using upcycled and recycled materials and items from around the house.
-Most can be hand made at home.
-The lessons and PDFs are easy to download and save to your computer.
-Some lessons have one-to-three pictures, a few are text only.
-You will have access to all the lessons 24/7.
+- Website access to 50 Montessori lesson activities for 0 to 24-month-olds, including un-toys using upcycled and recycled materials and items from around the house.
+Most lesson activities have pictures, some have picture galleries (multiple pictures or photos), and others are text only.
+The lesson activities are easy to download and save to your computer.
+Some of the lesson activities can be handmade or prepared with materials from home, others can be bought at Montessori suppliers.

-- Resources for infant sleep; links to infant tot YouTube clips; and links to other Montessori and related infant tot blogs, websites, and articles.
+- Website access to resources for infant sleep; links to infant tot YouTube clips; and links to other Montessori and related infant tot blogs, websites, and articles.

 - How to Place Activities in the Environment: "To place activities for your baby in the environment, all you need is some floor space in each room, a long side a wall, for your baby to crawl to (or sit them next to) and to choose from.
 (A small light shelf might not be practical at this time as babies will start to pull up to kneeling/standing and will pull the shelf down upon them.)
 Each activity should be..."